-Under the contract, UEA was responsible for gaining all necessary permits and approvals including the management of traffic and community relations.
-A detailed Construction Environmental Management Plan and Community Liaison Plan were implemented which included council notifications, resident letterbox drops, individual local business consultations and the establishment of a community information stall to answer questions and provide details about the project.
-Traffic management was especially difficult on this project due to the narrow and congested Eastern suburbs streets, as well as the requirement to mobilise 13 semi-trailers, multiple oversize loads up to 3.6 metres wide and the 300 tonne capacity drill rig to the seaside suburb.
+UEA was responsible for gaining all necessary permits and approvals, including the management of traffic and community relations.
+A detailed Construction Environmental Management Plan and Community Liaison Plan were implemented, which included council notifications, resident letterbox drops, individual local business consultations and the establishment of a community information stall to answer questions and provide details about the project.
+Traffic management was especially difficult on this project due to the narrow and congested Eastern Suburbs streets, as well as the requirement to mobilise 13 semi-trailers, multiple oversized loads up to 3.6 metres wide and the 300 tonne capacity drill rig to the seaside suburb.

 In order to meet the strict environmental controls and approvals required to work within the nearshore marine environment, the drilling fluid program was changed to biodegradable xanthan and freshwater for the punch out into the seafloor so that no bentonite clay material entered the ocean.

 At the completion of the underbore, UEA’s diving crew confirmed the specific location of the punch out on the seafloor and also confirmed that all required separation to rock reefs was maintained.
 The pilot bore was established by survey to have reached the seafloor at the correct location, with the drill head only 500mm north of the proposed exit location.
 Drill rods and tooling were then withdrawn from the borehole to allow for the steel drill conduit installation and custom completion piece, in anticipation for cable installation.